absmartly/absmartly-managed-component/README.md

 ### How does trigger-on-view work?

-1. Server replaces Treatment tag with content + tracking attribute
+1. Server replaces Treatment tag with content + `trigger-on-view` attribute
-2. Client scans for `[trigger-on-view]` elements on page load
+2. Client injects IntersectionObserver that scans for elements with this attribute
-3. IntersectionObserver watches each element
+3. Watches each element with 50% visibility threshold
-4. When element is 50% visible, sends `ExperimentView` event
+4. When element becomes visible, sends `ExperimentView` track event
-5. ABsmartly records exposure at that moment
+5. ABsmartly records the exposure at that moment (solves below-the-fold SRM)

 ### Can I use Treatment tags with Visual Editor changes?